idm-oxford/climate-epidemics/docs/getting-started/overview.rst

 Running the model on a climate dataset (either using :py:meth:`suitability_model.run()
 <climepi.epimod.SuitabilityModel.run()>`, or via the ``climepi`` accessor as described
-below) will then yield a dataset with a boolean data variable 'suitability' indicating whether or not each temperature value falls within the specified range).
+below) will then yield a dataset with a Boolean data variable 'suitability' indicating whether or not each temperature value falls within the specified range).

 Methods are also provided for inferring temperature responses of vector and pathogen